giorgiazaccaria/giorgiazaccaria.github.io/01research.md

 _Under review_

 - **Cellwise outlier detection in heterogeneous populations** \
-with Luis A. Garcìa-Escudero, Francesca Greselin and Agustín Mayo-Iscar \
+with Luis A. García Escudero, Francesca Greselin and Agustín Mayo-Íscar \
 _Manuscript in preparation_

 - **Mixtures of Disjoint Factor Analyzers** \